ShotgunShinobi/Ethereum-Hunter/README.md

 - internalValue: Text (Internal transaction value in Ether, nullable)
 - internalGasUsed: Integer (Internal transaction gas used, nullable)

+## Error Handling
+- Error Handling in Routes: Ensures that errors in route handlers are passed to the centralized error handler.
+This approach maintains a clean separation of concerns and leverages the centralized error handler for consistency.
+- Centralized Error Handling Middleware: Provides a centralized location to handle errors and format error responses consistently.
+It ensures that all errors, whether from routes or async operations, are caught and managed in one place, improving maintainability and debugging.
+Including the stack trace in development helps in debugging, while it is omitted in production for security reasons.
+- Enhanced Error Handling in extractTransactionDetails: Provides detailed error logging and throws a new error with a clear message, improving the ability to trace and understand the cause of failures.
+- Enhanced Error Handling in saveToDatabase: Improves robustness in database operations by handling errors during table creation, data insertion, transaction management, and database closure.
+This ensures any issues are logged and properly handled, maintaining data integrity and providing useful error information.
 ## Notes

 - Ensure the Tracker.mjs script is in the same directory as your entry file.